juntossomosmais/time-out-market/README.md

 You can use the NPM Link to locally test any library.
 To illustrate, follow the steps below:

-Link the library by navigating to the `node_modules/@juntossomosmais/library-name` directory, example:
+Link the library by navigating to the `node_modules/@juntossomosmais/library-name` directory, for example:

 ```bash
 cd node_modules/@juntossomosmais/linters